SpaceVim/SpaceVim/docs/documentation.md

 the option is `g:spacevim_windows_smartclose`, default value is `q`.
 If you still prefer the origin function of `q`, you can use an empty string to disable this feature.

-- The `Ctrl + a` binding on the command line auto-completes variable names, but in SpaceVim it moves to the cursor to the beginning of the command.
+- The `Ctrl-a` binding on the command line auto-completes variable names, but in SpaceVim it moves to the cursor to the beginning of the command.

 [Send a PR](http://spacevim.org/development/) to add the differences you found in this section.